albihasani94/albihasani94.github.io/_posts/2019-10-23-static-factory-colletion-methods.md

 excerpt_separator: <!--more-->
 ---

-In this post, I have written about some of the improvements to the collections with Java 9.
-I think it should be enough to get a Java Developer started with some nice features before talking about the elephant in the room: Modularity.
+In this post, I have written about some improvements to collections.
+I think these methods would provide a great starting spot for Java Developers looking to find what lurks beyond Java 8.

 <!--more-->